-In response to the inputs received, the disclosure provided in the Report on Remuneration Policy and Remuneration Paid for 2022 is believed to be extensive, thorough and detailed.
-In particular, with regard to the incentive systems envisaged, attention is drawn to the change represented by the fully transparent indication of the values of the objectives, target and final, for both the short-term (2021 MBO) and long-term (2019-2021 LTIP) incentive Plans.
+In response to the inputs received, the disclosure provided in the Report on Remuneration Policy and Remuneration Paid for 2023 is deemed to be extensive, thorough and detailed.
+In particular, with regard to the incentive systems envisaged, continuity with the provisions of the 2022 Policy has been ensured, providing the fully transparent indication of the values of the target and final objectives for the short-term incentive plan (2022 MBO).
 To complement the considerable detailed information presented in this document on the nature of the MBO and LTIP targets, it should be noted that the threshold for access to satisfaction of the targets is challenging, set at 95% for the MBO and 100% for LTIP.
-This striving for overperformance therefore remains one of the distinctive elements of Brembo's remuneration philosophy, consolidated by the positive track-record achieved by the Group in 2021, which was in any case a complex year.
+This striving for overperformance therefore remains one of the distinctive elements of Brembo's remuneration philosophy, consolidated by the positive track-record achieved by the Group in 2022, which was a particular year marked by a partial economic recovery, but also by a geopolitical and macro-economic instable scenario.

-As already described above, greater disclosure and visibility were provided in the reporting of the performance objectives associated with the 2021 MBO and 2019-2021 LTIP to ensure immediacy and transparency in the disclosure and align the document with the lawmaker's requests and investors' desires.
+As already described above, greater disclosure and visibility were provided in the reporting of the performance objectives associated with the 2022 MBO to ensure immediacy and transparency in the disclosure and align the document with the lawmaker's requests and investors' desires.

-It should also be noted that in 2021 Brembo did not apply any ex-post corrective mechanism to the variable component (malus or reimbursement of variable components, i.e., clawback).
+It should also be noted that in 2022 Brembo did not apply any ex-post corrective mechanism to the variable component (malus or reimbursement of variable components, i.e. clawback).
 In addition, no indemnities and/or other benefits were awarded for leaving office or termination of employment during the year for any of the individuals whose remuneration is specifically illustrated in Table 1.

-Table 1 illustrates the benefits awarded in 2021, valued in terms of tax liability.
+Table 1 illustrates the benefits awarded in 2022, valued in terms of tax liability.
 More specifically, these values relate to the following benefits: i) annual contribution to the supplementary pension fund; ii) annual contribution to the supplementary health insurance; iii) allocation of a car for business and personal use for at least three years (value net of the contribution from the beneficiary); iv) other supplementary care plans.